michaeljfriedman/economy-simulator/README.md

 The basic model works like this.
 There are two kinds of entities: *people* and *companies*.
 Each person works for a company, and receives a paycheck from it each month.
 They spend a portion of their money at different companies during the course of each month, saving anything they have leftover.
-Companies have two kinds of expenses: payroll (paychecks to their employees) and nonpayroll (expenses paid to other companies, e.g. for goods & services, paid daily).
+Companies have to pay their expenses every month (in this model, the only expense is payroll).
-Companies lay off employees when they can no longer afford to pay them, hire new ones if they can afford to, and go out of business when they have no more employees.
+They lay off employees when they can't afford their expenses, hire new ones if they can afford to, and go out of business when they can no longer afford their expenses.
 Each company also belongs to an industry, and we can tweak the amount people spend in each industry.
 We run this system for a fixed period of time.
 People and companies may build wealth, scrape by, or collapse, according to this probabilistic model.